b-lukaszuk/RJ_BS_eng/contents/prediction.md

 - `Cons` - consumption of ice cream (pints),
 - `Income` - average family income (USD),
 - `Price` - price of ice cream (USD),
-- `Temp` - average temp.
-(Fahrenheit)
+- `Temp` - average temperature (Fahrenheit)

-Imagine you are a ice cream truck owner and are interested to know which factors influence (and in what way) the consumption (`Cons`) of ice-cream.
-Let's start building a model with all the possible explanatory variables.
+Imagine you are an ice cream truck owner and are interested to know which factors influence (and in what way) the consumption (`Cons`) of ice-cream by your customers.
+Let's start by building a model with all the possible explanatory variables.

 ```jl
 s1 = """